Article

 Then we’ll add our SQL question to the dashboard.

 Next, we’re going to add a filter widget to our dashboard.
-In Dashboard edit mode (click on the pencil icon to enter edit mode):
+Click on the pencil icon to enter Dashboard edit mode, then:

-• Click on the filter icon to add a new filter widget to the dashboard.
+• Click on the filter icon to add a filter widget to the dashboard.

 • Under What do we want to filter, we’ll select Time.

-• For What kind of filter?, we’ll select All options, which will add a date filter to our dashboard.
+• For What kind of filter?, we’ll select Date filter.

 • Next, we’ll need to connect our widget to the Field Filter variable in our question.
-Click on the dropdown menu in the center of our question, and select our Created At Field Filter variable (figure 7).
+Click on the dropdown menu in the center of our question, and select our Created At Field Filter variable.

 • Click the Done button at the top of the screen.